 In the last 50 years in the United States, clinicians have seen a rise in diseases, including hypertension, diabetes, obesity, and coronary artery disease.
 An estimated 2000 people die of heart disease every day in the United States.
 Around 30% of US adults are hypertensive.
-The risk factors of hypertension are fortunately can be controlled to an extend by utilization of the DASH diet.
+The risk factors of hypertension are fortunately can be controlled to an extent by utilizing the DASH diet.
 Chronic diseases related to diet and obesity have become significant causes of death in the United States across all ethnicities.
-Obesity has been linked to the significant etiological factor in diabetes, hypertension, cancer, and coronary artery disease.
+Obesity has been linked to significant etiological factors in diabetes, hypertension, cancer, and coronary artery disease.

 Dietary Approaches to Stop Hypertension (DASH) diet originated in the 1990s.
-In 1992, the National Institute of Health (NIH) started funding for several research projects to see if specific dietary interventions were useful in treating hypertension.
-Subjects included in the study were advised to follow just the dietary interventions and not include any other lifestyle modifications to avoid any confounding factors.
-They found that only the dietary intervention alone was able to decrease systolic Blood Pressure by about 6 to 11 mm Hg.
+In 1992, the National Institute of Health (NIH) started funding several research projects to see if specific dietary interventions were useful in treating hypertension.
+Subjects included in the study were advised to follow just the dietary interventions and not include any other lifestyle modifications to avoid confounding factors.
+They found that only the dietary intervention alone could decrease systolic blood pressure by about 6 to 11 mm Hg.
 This effect was seen both in hypertensive as well as normotensive people.
 Based on these results, in some instances, DASH has been advocated as the first-line pharmacologic therapy along with lifestyle modification.

 What does this diet include?
 DASH promotes the consumption of vegetables and fruits, lean meat and dairy products, and the inclusion of micronutrients in the menu.
 It also advocates the reduction of sodium in the diet to about 1500 mg/day.
 DASH emphasizes on consumption of minimally processed and fresh food.
 DASH diet has many similarities to some of the other dietary patterns which are promoted for cardiovascular health.
 DASH diet is a culmination of the ancient and modern world.
-It has been derived by scientists based on certain ancient dietary principles and has been tailored to target some of the leading killers of modern society.
+Scientists have derived it based on certain ancient dietary principles, and it has been tailored to target some of the leading killers of modern society.

 A typical serving guide for a patient following the DASH diet is as follows: